zephtao/455-final-project/README.md

 ## Welcome to our bird classifier project! 🐦🐦‍⬛🐥🦆🦅🦉

-You can see our Kaggle notebook in bird-classifier.ipynb
+You can see our Kaggle notebook in my-bird.ipynb

 ### 📝 Contents
 * [Problem Statement](#problem-statement)